mobluse/blockis/README.md

 Keys to play: W=Up, A=Left, S=Down=Ins, D=Right, E=PgUp=Del, Q=PgDn=End=Home.

 Download using Git (you may need to install Git first): `git clone https://github.com/mobluse/blockis`
-Install in Ubuntu/Raspbian/Debian: `./install.sh`
+Install in Ubuntu/Raspbian/Debian: `cd blockis; ./install.sh`
-It also runs in Bash on Ubuntu on Windows for Windows 10, but with some bugs: Home and End doesn't always work to pause or quit.
-If you press and hold
+It also runs in [Bash on Ubuntu on Windows](https://github.com/Microsoft/BashOnWindows) for Windows 10, but with some bugs:
-S, Down or Ins and then release, the game often stops, but can be resumed by pressing the same key again.
+Home and End don't always work to pause or quit.
+If you press and hold S, Down or Ins and then release, the game often stops, but can be resumed by pressing the same key again.
 When you resume the block is rotated, because it seems as if the key isn't consumed.
-It also works in Bash on Ubuntu on Windows using SSH to a machine with Ubuntu with Blockis and then there is just one bug: Home and End never works.
+It also works in _Bash on Ubuntu on Windows_ using SSH to a machine with Ubuntu with Blockis and then there is just one bug:
+Home and End keys never work.
 It is also possible to install in Cygwin, but you have to install GCC and some libraries manually using setup-x86_64.exe, then you can run `./install.sh`.
 In Cygwin Blockis has one bug: If you press and hold S, Down or Ins and then release, the block continues to fall fast for a while, and even after a new block.
 It also works in Cygwin using SSH to a machine with Ubuntu with Blockis and then it's bug-free, just as in real Ubuntu or Raspbian.

 The version of Blockis using an SPI-LED matrix will only work on a Raspberry Pi, and it will not even compile in Cygwin, due to missing header files.

 A video of the running nCurses program: https://youtu.be/RkcHImd9MX0
 A video of the running 8x8 LED matrix program: https://youtu.be/O5Xhr-NHvAw